jbdamask/wkid-smaaht/README.md

 ### Accelerated comprehension

-If you have a long Slack thread that you want to summarize, just ask Wkid Smaaht:
+If you've been part of a long Slack thread that you want to summarize, just ask Wkid Smaaht:

 <img src="images/summarize-thread.png" alt="Allow" width="500"/>